 Just keep it dry and avoid rainy sessions if you can.

-In 2018, Arbor introduced a new bamboo version of the Pilsner.
-The bamboo top makes the deck slightly more lightweight without compromising durability.
-The bamboo layer also adds a bit of flex to it, which can help with carving and add some more pop to the board – though too much flex would get in the way of freestyle tricks.
+The bamboo top on the Bamboo version makes the deck slightly more lightweight without compromising durability.
+The bamboo layer also adds a bit of flex, which can help with carving and add some more pop to the board – though too much flex would get in the way of freestyle tricks.

 The ample kick tail amounts to almost 1/3 of the size of the standing platform.
 The smaller nose gives the board a surfy look yet lets you pop the board on both ends to ollie up curbs.
 Kicks are of the reasons the Pilsner works so well for street riding and ramp.